jsdandurand/DCGAN-Pokemon/README.md

 # DCGAN for Pokemon(ish) Generation

 A Deep Convolutional GAN implementation for generating Pokémon images, with a focus on training stability and high-quality generation.
+Results are somewhat disturbing but if you squint and back away from your screen it looks alright.

 ## Training Stability Challenges and Solutions